etsangsplk/go-sensor/README.md

 ```

 ## FAQ

-* __Any ideas for a shorter pacakge name?__ One idea for a shorter package name is 'lg'.
-It is idiomatic in go to use short package names for very common packages.
-Share your feedback if you have ideas on this.
-It was decided to keep 'log' available as the conventional name for a logger intance.
-* __Why not have the import be "github.com/splunk/logging"?__ Most likely we will end up with "github.com/splunk/ssc-logging/logging".
-We will maintain separate repos even for shared packages (simplifies breaking change management) and we need a repo name that is ssc specific.
 * __What is the perf impact of tracing file and line?__ The expectation is that this is cheap enough but will confirm with some benchmarking.
 * __What else will be in this repository?__ Expect the repository to contain logging and metrics APIs but nothing else.
 It is not the plan to create a single shared library repository.
 * __How can I replace the request logger with customizations when using the request handler?__ In your code you can use ```logger = logger.With(...)``` to create a custom logger and ```ctx = logging.NewContext(ctx, logger)``` to put the logger in the context so logging.From(ctx) can be used in subsequent functions.
 * __Where does the log output go?__ Currently the logging api is not opinionated (beyond defaulting to stdout) as to the destination of the logging output.
 Need to engage with the k8s folks to see how these are supported: multiple containers in a pod, getting older logs, k8s toolchain support.
-* __What about other languages?__ This effort is focused on a golang API.
+* __What about other languages?__ This effort is focused on a golang.
 All services should follow the standard logging format.
 Ideally services using other languages can work together to define a shared library for their language.
-* __Why aren't their formatting methods like Infof()?__ There are no formatting methods, like log.Infof("Bad param %s", v), to encourage use of structured logging fields.
-In the rare case you need string formatting use fmt, guarding with an if log.Enabled(level) {} as necessary.

 ## Troubleshooting
 1. Issue: I wrapped this library's log functions and now `file` does not show the correct file. `"file":"myservice/myloggerwrapper.go:81"`